 The Respondent then sought reinstatement and was denied because the Court found that he had practiced law during his suspension, forged signatures, and filed a false affidavit with the Court.
-He then filed another petition for reinstatement three days later which was again denied.
-In July of 2014, the petitioner tracked T.G. down to Iowa in order to make "restitution."
+He then filed another petition for reinstatement three days later, which was again denied.
+In July of 2014, the Respondent tracked T.G. down to lowa in order to make "restitution."
 He convinced her to forge a notarized document purporting to give her \$15,000 in restitution but only actually gave her \$1,500.
-He presented this document to the commission during his reinstatement hearing, but T.G. testified that she never received anything greater than \$1,500.
-The Court determined that the "Respondent's elaborate scheme to convince the commission and this court that he made full restitution to T.G. when in fact he had not -are but the culmination of a years-long endeavor to game the system."
-The court ultimately disbarred the respondent.
+He presented this document to the Commission during his reinstatement hearing, but T.G. testified that she never received anything greater than \$1,500.
+The Court determined that the "Respondent's elaborate scheme to convince the Commission and this Court that he made full restitution to T.G. when in fact he had not -are but the culmination of a years-long endeavor to game the system."
+The Court ultimately disbarred the Respondent.

-In Matter of Fox, 2017 WL 818574 (Ind.
+In Matter of Fox, 78 N.E.3d 1096 (Ind.
 2017), Respondent moved for leave to correct a one-page Table of Contents and a four-page Table of Authorities.
-The court granted the motion and specifically ordered Respondent not to make any substantive changes.
+The Court granted the motion and specifically ordered Respondent not to make any substantive changes.
 However, when Respondent filed a corrected brief it contained a thirty-six page Table of Contents and fifty-nine additional sources.
 The Court held that a public reprimand was warranted for Respondent's misconduct.